Lego Hero Factory

-Lego Hero Factory (stylized as HERO FACTORY) is a discontinued line of construction toys created by the Lego Group marketed primarily at 6-to-16-year-olds.
+Lego Hero Factory is a discontinued line of construction toys created by the Lego Group marketed primarily at 6-to-16-year-olds.
 The theme was launched in 2010 as a successor to the former Lego construction theme Bionicle, which ended its run earlier that year.
 In its legacy, Hero Factory utilized the building system used in Bionicle before going on to create its own.
 The theme was discontinued after 2014 in favor of reviving Bionicle.

-The story revolves around the Alpha 1 Team, a high-ranking group of robotic Heroes who work for the Hero Factory, a peacekeeping organisation whose objective is to fight crime across the galaxy and protect its similarly robotic populace.
+The story revolves around the Alpha 1 Team, a high-ranking group of robotic Heroes who work for the Hero Factory, a peacekeeping organization whose objective is to fight crime across the galaxy and protect its similarly robotic populace.
 The Hero Factory itself is a towering skyscraper based in the fictional Makuhero City that is located on a terraformed asteroid.
 New Heroes are constructed everyday and trained from the ground up.
 Each Hero is unique thanks to their Quaza Core, a mineral stone that provides each of them with a distinct personality.